Albin-Tenghagen/The-Fellowship-of-the-Code-deployment/Documentation/FJSX.md

     Started working on collective ts typing (instead of having 4231435 different type interfaces), but we have no clue how to do i proparly yet

     Swagger have we worked with a bit, but it is not cooperating.
 Considering just starting with yaml right away instead

+6. 23/4-25

+What has been accomplished

+    Got swagger to work with a yaml-file.
+There is now swagger documentation for each CRUD-operatio on each endpoint.

+    For the Frontend team to use it.
+They need to run the server and visit http://localhost:5000/api-docs/#/ And a "Typical" API documentation will be seen. and therefore guide them. furthest down on that page there is also "types" typed up for the data that is being sent and recieved.
+So they now how the data is structured.
+    It needs a code-review before merging to develop.
+The code review shall dony by next meeting(25/4-25)